 May help: There are many things that could cause the skin to itch.
 Several types of inflammatory conditions of the skin, allergic reactions, and sometimes bacterial, viral or fungal infections can cause rashes on the skin.
 Insect bites can also be the cause of a rash on the skin.
 Have it evaluated by a professional and get the appropriate treatment. ...Read moreSee 1 more doctor answer

 - Talk to a doctor live online for free

 - Is scalp rash a symptom of eczema?

 - Is itchy rash a symptom of eczema?

 - Is rash on abdomen a symptom of eczema?

 - Ask a doctor a question free online

-- Eczema red rash in shape of ring
+- Eczema rash in children

 - Eczema rash symptoms

-- Talk to a dermatologist online
+- Talk to a dermatologist online for free